Written by Olga Megwinoff, MD

-I want to focus on what we can do to help each other and ourselves as we are starting week 11 of social distancing in NY State.
-I find myself, my family members, and my patients suffering in one way or another from the direct effects of the fear and social isolation, therefore, I have put together a compilation of simple techniques we can all apply to our lives, especially during this pandemic.
+I want to focus on what we can do to help each other and ourselves as we are starting week 11 of social distancing in New York.
+I, as a Manhattan psychiatrist, find myself, my family members, and my patients suffering in one way or another from the direct effects of the fear and social isolation, therefore, I have put together a compilation of simple techniques we can all apply to our lives, especially during this pandemic.

 1. Fear and Anxiety